DariaMartinovskaya/CI-CD-Docker-Jenkins/Jenkins.md

 => Fill in "python3 new_1.py" into the "Shell Script" Line

-=> CLick the "Generate Pipeline Script" Button
+=> Click the "Generate Pipeline Script" Button

 => Copy the script generated and paste it into the script